sgolanka/Template/_texts/jabber.md

   From Through the Looking Glass and What Alice Found There (1872).
 This book contains other great poems, including The Walrus and the Carpenter.
 Here is a bit of it:

-  > - On a windy day let's go flying
+  > - "The time has come," the Walrus said,
   > - There may be no trees to rest on
   > - There may be no clouds to ride
   > - But we'll have our wings and the wind will be with us